ThunderFly-aerospace/SiK/README.markdown

     OK
     ATZ

-Change antenna diversity mode (specific command for [ThunderFly TFSIK01](https://github.com/ThunderFly-aerospace/TFSIK01) with dual antenna):
+Change antenna diversity mode (specific command for [ThunderFly TFSIK01](https://docs.thunderfly.cz/avionics/TFSIK01/) with dual antenna):

     AT+A=1
     OK
     AT+A=2
     OK

-## What You Will Need to Development
+## What You Will Need for Development

  - A Mac OS X or Linux system for building.
 Mac users will need the Developer Tools (Xcode) installed.
  - At least two Si1000 - Si102x/3x - based radio devices (just one radio by itself is not very useful).